vdemyanchenko/SenseCore-Documentation/Docs/API_STABILITY.md

 ## Diagnostics

 The support report is safe by default and remains available in Shipping.
-Adding counters or status fields is non-breaking; changing HID read/write scheduling requires renewed hardware stress testing.
+Adding counters or status fields is non-breaking; changing HID read/write scheduling requires renewed hardware and packaged-build validation.